DanielaFlore/arch1-project2-nmaldonado2/project/README.md

 This will continue only the max 32 random patterns occur or the user incorrectly enters a pattern.

+In the event that a incorrect pattern is entered, the game will restart with a single pattern being displayed.

+To exit, press BTN3.

+###Tips

 It is also important to note that the msp430 is very sensitive, so accidental double button clicks will cause the game to re-start, without you, maybe